 Paul Fallon, Non-executive Director

-Livingbridge invests in Pathway Care
+Livingbridge invest in Pathway Care

 Executive chairman from Livingbridge network introduced to assist founder succession